pretix/pretix-docs/docs/guides/two-factor-authentication.md

 If you use separate applications for password storage and TOTP generation, then the TOTP method offers good security.
 However, like all software run on a device connected to the internet, a TOTP app is vulnerable to malware.

-A hardware token is that it is much cheaper to acquire than a smartphone.
+A hardware token is much cheaper than a smartphone.
 If you need to buy a new device for 2FA, then this can be an advantage.
-Even a set of two or three hardware tokens for redundancy is still cheaper.
+Another advantage is that hardware tokens are less susceptible to software attacks.

-Hardware tokens are less susceptible to software attacks.
+You must remove your hardware token from the computer and keep it on your person whenever you are not actively using it.
-You must remove your hardware token from the computer and keep it on your person whenever your computer is not locked in your personal office or in your home.
+One downside of the hardware token is that it is typically smaller than a phone and only used for authentication purposes.
-A hardware token is typically smaller than a phone and only used for authentication purposes, so it can potentially be easier to lose.
+Thus, it can potentially be easier to lose.

 ### Using a TOTP app